walterhiggins/WMPJS/book-outline.md

 ![Malin Christersson's Fractal Cube Stars](images/chapter-13/malinchristersson_fractals.png)

 ### Cancelling the Fireworks show
 Let's say you kicked off a long running fireworks show and after a while you get bored and want to *cancel* the show.
-There are two ways to schedule a repeating task in Javascript, one way is to use *setTimeout()* and have a function which calls itself.
+There are two ways to schedule a repeating task in JavaScript, one way is to use *setTimeout()* and have a function which calls itself.
 We've already seen this in the earlier example.
 Another way is to use the *setInterval()* function which is like *setTimeout()* except it will keep on executing the task after each delay instead of only executing once after the delay.
 Let's take a look at an example of using *setInterval()* at the server console prompt:

     js function askQuestion(){ console.log('Are we there yet?') }
     js var scheduled = setInterval( askQuestion, 1000 )